1pix/dataquery/Documentation/User/Index.rst

 	The "Advanced" tab of a dataquery record

-The "Cache duration" field defines the period during which the result of the query must be kept in cache.
-The default is 86400 seconds (1 day).
-Setting a value of 0 disables the cache.
+The "Cache duration" field defines the period (in seconds) during which the result of the query must be kept in cache.
+The default is 0, meaning that the cache is disabled.
 See also the :ref:`Caching chapter <behind-the-scenes-caching>`.

-By default, "dataquery" transparently handles all of TYPO3's enable fields, i.e. hidden or disabled flag, start and end time, and fe\_groups access rights.
+By default, "dataquery" transparently handles all of TYPO3 CMS's enable fields, i.e. hidden or disabled flag, start and end time, and fe\_groups access rights.
 This makes it very convenient to use, but may be undesired in some specific situations.
 In such a case, it is